Malschuetzky/jSumTTest/README.md

 + students
 + reviewers
 + researchers
-+ fellow psychologists &Psi; and higher ed researchers using quantitative methods
-+ all other stats-nerds...
++ fellow psychologists &Psi; and higher ed researchers using quantitative methods as well as all other stats-nerds...
 We salute you :vulcan_salute:

 ## Potential applications
 Main application is to comprehend reported Student's and Welch's t-test without access to raw-data.